AthenaDecisionSystems/athena-owl-core/docs/index.md

 ## Getting Started

-This repository includes the core elements of the OwlAgent Framework, while the [demonstration git repository](https://github.com/AthenaDecisionSystems/athena-owl-demos) includes how to develop solutions from the core framework, or leveraging existing demonstrations.
+This repository includes the core elements of the OwlAgent Framework, while the [demonstration git repository](https://github.com/AthenaDecisionSystems/athena-owl-demos) includes documentation on how to develop solutions from the core framework and leverage existing demonstrations.

 To get started we recommend cloning both repositories: